AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Knowledge Agglomeration

 \section{Knowledge Agglomeration}

 We propose a framework to train a vision foundation model from scratch via multi-teacher distillation as shown in Figure~\ref{fig:arch_overview}.
-We assume that each teacher brings unique properties to the foundational vision model, and the resulting trained model will integrate these attributes.
+We demonstrate that each teacher brings unique properties to the foundational vision model, and the resulting trained model will agglomerate these attributes.